The Gromboolia Anthology of Nonsense

 Many artists have tried their hand at Alice, including Salvador Dalí, Tove Jansson, Ralph Steadman, Mervyn Peake (Alice coming through the looking-glass (1); The Walrus and the Carpenter(2)), and more.
 Each vision is quite unique–never replacing Tenniel’s originals, but sometimes riffing off of them.

-THE REST: Here are some other notable writers of literary nonsense.
+THE REST: Here are other notable writers of literary nonsense.
 Of course, not everything any particular author does is nonsense.
 Some of this is for children, some for adults, but much nonsense serves both audiences.
-More authors and links are coming…
+This Anthology will continue to grow, so do check back…

 Gelett Burgess (1866-1951)